 One of the cheapest motherboards in the market with an AMD AM4 socket.
 Great for budget graphic designing builds with Ryzen processors.

 This is by far the cheapest motherboard in this list.
-This is a highly recommended motherboard with an AM4 slot and thus excellent if you are going for an all AMD build.
+This is a highly recommended motherboard with an AM4 socket and thus excellent if you are going for an all AMD build.

-While the motherboard offers minimal expansion capability with only 32 GB of RAM support, 1 x PCIe X16 slots and 2 x PCIe X1 Slot, it is still quite sufficient for any graphic designer.
+While the motherboard offers minimal expansion capability with only 32 GB of RAM support, 1 x PCIe X16 slots and 2 x PCIe X1 Slot, it is still quite sufficient for a beginner graphic designer on a budget.

-After all, if you aren’t going to game you will hardly need more than a single PCIe X16 slot, unless you are a professional gamer.
-Plus, unless you want to render or simulate videaos, you would’t quite need more than 32 GB of RAM either.
+After all, if you aren’t going to game, work on deep learning, AI etc you will hardly need more than a single PCIe X16 slot for a single CPU.
+Plus, unless you want to render or simulate videos, you wouldn’t quite need more than 32 GB of RAM either.

 Plus, the motherboard gives you 2 x PCIe X1 slots that can be used to install a WiFi LAN or a high performance sound card should you wish to.